Huckleberry Park offers trout fishing

 The renovated pond was funded with the help of an $184,000 Land and Water Conservation Fund grant.
 The pond, in the 63-acre park at U.S. 61 and Huckleberry Drive, was leaking water and it had bank erosion and accessibility issues.
 The pond was drained, excavated and lined with clay.
 It was widened at its north and the shore was lined with stone rip-rap to control erosion.
 A sidewalk was constructed around the pond and a handicap-accessible dock installed for people with mobility issues.

-Information on fishing licenses available on the Missouri Department of Conservation website: https://huntfish.mdc.mo.gov/fishing
+Information on fishing licenses available on the Missouri Department of Conservation website at huntfish.mdc.mo.gov/fishing